 How Does Flood Insurance Work?

-Though individual insurance companies sell flood insurance, the flood program is actually run by the US Government as part of the Federal Emergency Management Agency (FEMA).
+Though individual insurance companies offer flood insurance, the flood program is actually run by the US Government as part of the Federal Emergency Management Agency (FEMA).
 FEMA set the rules and the rates and allow several private insurance companies to write the policy on their behalf.
 The premiums are set by FEMA based on the property location and amount of coverage requested.
 Properties are located in various “zones” and can be classified as being in a “special flood hazard zone” or in a "regular non-hazard zone" as determined by FEMA flood mapping.
 The closer the dwelling is located to a body of water the greater the likelihood that it is in a “special flood hazard area”.
 Flood insurance premiums are higher if a property is located in a special flood hazard area.

 The likelihood of flooding is strictly determined by the designated flood zone, not your personal experience occupying the property.
 If you do not agree with the flood zone, the only way dispute the mapping is to obtain an elevation certificate.